 With nothing to see or do, Mom offered a mock apology for it all: a sing-songy “Sorry po….” with a curtsy.
 At least Queen Tuna brought out her inner Teen Queen (read: Kathryn Bernardo).

 The beach beyond the park was a wasted potential as well.
 It may have been the site of the first settlement led by the general the city was named after.
 Sadly, we found the long stretch of sand littered with trash, the waters of Sarangani Bay uninvitingly murky.
 Cargo ships anchored offshore indicated this was a working shoreline.
 Nothing was going for the place other than the fact that this was the southernmost point we had ever been in the country.

 As in any city in this country, a default place to be was the mall.
 GenSan’s swanky Veranza could rival any Manila mall: brands and chains, wide common spaces, even a waterfall.
 Still, I would not have been impressed if it were not a homegrown chain based in Koronadal.

 Tourist shopping should be at a pasalubong store.
-With no time for a road trip outside the city, the next best place to buy souvenirs was at The Fairtrade Shop, a one-stop shop for tribal items: t’nalak (clothing hand-woven by the T’boli tribe), traditional bling-blings, and organic produce.
-The store went by the motto, “Don’t just buy, buy just,” in support of local cottage industries.
+With no time for a road trip outside the city, the next best place to buy souvenirs was at The Fairtrade Shop, a one-stop shop for tribal items: t’nalak (T’boli hand-woven clothing), traditional bling-blings, and organic produce.
+The store went by the motto “Don’t just buy, buy just” in support of local cottage industries.